bitzhangcy/Safe-Deep-Reinforcement-Learning/README.md

 # Safe-Reinforcement-Learning

-Safe Reinforcement-Learning: Process of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety constraints during the learning and/or deployment processes.
+Safe Reinforcement Learning: Process of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety constraints during the learning and/or deployment processes.

 Contributed by Chunyang Zhang.